HaakonEidemHaakstad/BBClassify_Python/README.md

 # BBClassify

-BBClassify is intended to succeed BB-Class, designed to psychometrically estimate the accuracy and consistency of classifications under beta-binomial models.
+BBClassify is program for the psychometric analysis of classification accuracy and consistency based on test scores using the beta-binomial model.
+It is intended to succeed BB-Class ([Brennan, 2004](https://brennancrickgenova.org/classification-decision-consistency-programs/) which contains a serious error that appears to have gone by unnoticed for over 20 years.

 ## Overview